This post may contain affiliate links, please see the privacy policy for details.

 - Bake for 30 minutes.

 - Chill for at least 2 hours.
-Garnish with whipped cream if desired.
+Serve with ice cream or whipped cream on the side with some caramel sauce drizzled over the top, if liked.

 Nutrition